 The Building Team

 Project Manager, Owner Rep

 Webcor Builders, San Mateo, CA

 Visual Acuity, Brighton, England

 Renzo Piano’s idea was to "lift up a piece of the park and put a building underneath."
-Our 2.5-acre Living Roof is one of the best spots to see how his vision came to life.
+See how his vision came to life atop our 2.5-acre Living Roof.

 Design and construction of the Academy's new home required nearly a decade's worth of planning and other work—though you wouldn't know it from this 1.5-minute time-lapse!

 Three questions with Renzo Piano, Pritzker Architecture Prize winner and designer of the Academy's green building.